fdepablo/WsIOS/01_AppBasicaStoryBoard/01_AppBasicaStoryBoard/README.md

-Pasos
--
+# Pasos para crear esta app

 Una vez creada la app podemos empezar a poner nuestros componentes en el fichero "Main.storyboard"

 The storyboard in your app contains one scene, which represents a screen of content in your app.
 The arrow that points to the left side of the scene on the canvas is the storyboard entry point, which means that this scene is loaded first when the app starts.
 This scene contains a single view that’s managed by a view controller.

-Añadir un TextField a la escena
+## Añadir un TextField a la escena
--

 0. vamos al "Main.storyboard"
 1. Pulsamos el boton "+"
 2. Elegimos un text Field, podemos usar el filtro de busqueda